encryptogroup/VASA/emp/emp-agmpc/README.md

 # EMP-AGMPC

-You may read the original readme with build and usage instructions as [`README-ORIGINAL.md`](README-ORIGINAL.md) Also note, as this library depends on `emp-tool` and `emp-ot` for large parts of the cryptographic processing, optimizations there are also relevant here.
+You may read the original readme with build and usage instructions as [`README-ORIGINAL.md`](https://github.com/encryptogroup/VASA/blob/master/emp/emp-agmpc/README-ORIGINAL.md).
+Also note that as this library depends on `emp-tool` and `emp-ot` for large parts of the cryptographic processing, optimizations are also relevant here.

 ## Main Changes